-The KE-7 was the product of two Swiss designers, Pal Kiraly and Gotthard End, and was introduced in 1929 by the Swiss manufacturer SIG.
+The KE-7 was the product of two Swiss designers, Pal de Kiraly and Gotthard End, and was introduced in 1929 by the Swiss manufacturer SIG.
 It was a recoil operated design and fired from an open bolt.
-The guns were not adopted by the Swiss military, and were exported primarily to Latin America, Ethiopia, and China, being mostly made in 8mm Mauser.
-They were tested by many European nations, and were offered in a wide variety of calibers.
-The rate of automatic fire would vary depending on caliber, but was not less than 550 rpm.
-Magazines were typically 25 rounds – although this example has a 50-round magazine.
+The guns were not adopted by the Swiss military, and were exported primarily to Latin America and China, being mostly made in 8mm Mauser.

-The gun could fire in either single shot or automatic mode.
+The gun did have a quick-change barrel, and could fire in either single shot or automatic mode.
 It didn’t use a selector switch, though – pulling the trigger back slightly gave single shots, and a further pull gave automatic fire.
-This was a relatively common feature of submachine guns at the time, although not seen so much in light machine guns.
+An interesting idea, but probably not the most practical in the stress of combat.